eewinkk/mazieromap/README.md

 ### Amru

 Mapping the members of Maziero in the world.
-The website will be [Maziero] (http://maziero681.com).
-And this code will be hosted in members.maziero681.com. please contribute!
+The website [Maziero] (http://maziero681.com).
+And are codes hosted in [akdo.maziero681.com] (http://akdo.maziero681.com). please contribute!

 ### Dependencies